Research

 Work in Progress

 How are public foreign policy attitudes formed, and what accounts for variation in responses to similar threats across countries?
 Despite the field's growing recognition of psychological mechanisms and status perceptions, an integrated approach to public opinion in foreign policy remains underdeveloped.
 Building on psychological theory, I argue that perceptions of international status generate collective emotions that structure foreign policy preferences.
 I employ a mixed-methods design that combines a cross-national survey experiment with a qualitative case study.
 Survey data from the United States, Australia, and Singapore demonstrate that status perceptions elicit systematic patterns of collective emotions that motivate foreign policy attitudes.
 The case study corroborates this mechanism among elites using process tracing and emotion discourse analysis of semi-structured interviews with key decision-makers.
 I find that the public systematically organizes the international domain along perceptions of goal capability and compatibility.
 These perceptions elicit status emotions, defined as group-based admiration, contempt, envy, and pity, that motivate public attitudes toward foreign policy.
-Status emotions mediate the link between cognitive appraisals and policy preferences, explaining variation in public responses to similar threats..
+Status emotions mediate the link between cognitive appraisals and policy preferences, explaining variation in public responses to similar threats.

 States have been increasingly offering apologies to redress past human rights violations.
 However, states select specific human rights violations to apologize for.
 In other words, states apologize for certain types of human rights violations more frequently, while they do not apologize for specific types of human rights violations.
 We know much less about what explains this selectivity regarding the human rights violations that states apologize for.
 States rarely apologize for sexual slavery or sexual violence in armed conflicts.
-It is striking that even states do often apologize for other human rights violations and choose not to apologize for sexual violence that happened in the same period.
+It is striking that even the states that often apologize for other human rights violations choose not to apologize for sexual violence that happened in the same period.
 What drives states’ selectivity of political apology across the types of human rights violations during armed conflicts?
 This paper advances a framework for analyzing variation in the targets of state apologies.
 We argue that collective guilt drives states to apologize for non-gendered war crimes, while collective shame makes states distance themselves from sexual war crimes, resulting in non-apology.
 The lens of gender enables us to distinguish between different moral emotions that are entangled with the types of human rights violations.
 Eventually, gender can explain why states do not apologize for certain types of human rights violations, whereas they do not apologize for specific human rights violations.
 We propose a survey experiment as one of the adequate methods to examine whether collective guilt leads to a political apology, whereas collective shame induces non-apology for sexual violence.
 The paper’s findings help broaden our understanding of conditions in which states apologize.

 This paper investigates how national sentiments towards trading partners act as a determinant factor of trade policy.
 It has long been questioned why countries do not always engage in the level of free trade that is expected by their material interests.
 Political Scientists have pointed to various reasons within domestic politics that could alter the economic interest calculation associated with policy decisions.
 However, the recent surge of nationalism reflects that economic interests are not sufficient to explain international trade.
 I draw on social identity theory to argue that nationalistic protectionism can be an important factor that impedes free trade, as observed in the 2019 South Korea-Japan trade dispute.
 In this paper, I first examine how identity acted as a causal variable in the 2019 South Korea-Japan trade dispute context.
 Then I will draw general implications of how to understand the upcoming challenges of international cooperation in the wave of nationalism.